-The principle beneficiary of Learning Includes is 153 VI / blind students and student with other disabilities (age between 10 to 17) studying in special education and mixed school in peninsular Malaysia, 2 VI/blind graduates as virtual tuition coach, and 12 teachers from special/mixed school.
+The principle beneficiary of Learning Includes is 153 VI / blind and other disabled student (age between 10 to 18) studying in special education and mixed school in peninsular Malaysia, 3 VI/blind graduates as virtual tuition coach, and 12 teachers from special/mixed school.
 The following table summarised the different stake holders with a brief description of them. (refer to Appendix 3 for the Stakeholder contact)